Run Pelican Server with Docker Image

 Where most of the command overlaps with the one to run the Pelican origin server, with the following differences:

-• -p 8444:8444 -p 8442:8442 publishes port 8444 and 8442 from the container to the same port on the host machine.
-Note that the admin website of the Pelican server runs on port 8444 by default, and the objects transfer endpoint of the Pelican cache server runs on port 8442 by default.
+from the container to the same port on the host machine.
+Note that the admin website of the Pelican server runs on port8444

-Note that Pelican docker image currently does not support binding a directory on your host machine as the directory for Pelican cache to store cache files, i.e. using -v /host/machine:/run/pelican/cache/location.
-We will have an update once we officialy support this flow.
+Note: The Pelican Docker image currently does not support binding a directory on your host machine as the directory for a Pelican cache to store cached objects, e.g. using

 Run Pelican director server